ROAD Fair Processing & Privacy Notice: How we will collect your data, what we will do with it and how we will control and process it

 When you show an interest in the Reaching Out Across Durham (ROAD) Programme, we will commence taking personal data from you, including your name, address, telephone number, email address, National Insurance Number, type(s) of benefit(s) you receive (if any), details of any problems or barriers you may have and why you are interested in the Programme.

 This notice allows us to process your data in line with the secondary data controller DWP / ESF.
-The legal requirement we use to do this is called ‘Public Task’ which enables us to share this data with the Big Lottery Fund and the DWP / ESF.
+The legal requirement we use to do this is called ‘Public Task’ which enables us to share this data with the National Lottery Community Fund and the DWP / ESF.

 The Reaching Out Across Durham Programme has two Data Controllers: